 The R Markdown format can be used with any editor of your choice, as long as R, the rmarkdown package, and Pandoc are installed.
-However, RStudio has a deep integration with R Markdown so you can work with R Markdown smoothly.
+However, RStudio is deeply integrated with R Markdown, so you can work with R Markdown smoothly.

-Like any IDE, RStudio has keyboard shortcuts.
+Like any IDE (Integrated Development Environment), RStudio has keyboard shortcuts.
 A full list can be found under the menu

 |Task||Windows & Linux||macOS|

 |Knitr document (knitr)||Ctrl+Shift+K||Command+Shift+K|